Jonosenior/codewars/README.md

   Notes: This challenge is waaay harder than other 7-Kyu challenges.
 I was stupidly stuck on a single failing test case for a long time - I couldn't work out why it would pass every test except one.
 But I wasn't thinking clearly about edge cases - what happens if the population EQUALS (not exceeds) the given population threshold.
 So to pass the test I needed to change "sum > p" to "sum >= p".
 A very basic oversight, but good to keep in mind for the future.

-## 7-Kyu Find the Next Perfect Square
+## 7-Kyu - Find the Next Perfect Square

   Challenge: Given an integer, return the next-highest perfect square.
 If the given number isn't itself a perfect square, return -1.

   Solution: My first idea was a basic loop that adds one until the next square is found (test for square uses "num % 1 == 0").

   Notes: My solution works but is definitely not the most efficient search method.
 Reading the best-rated CodeWars solutions, I realised a much better method is to find the square root of the given number, add one then find the square.
 Duh!

+## 7-Kyu - Isograms

+  Challenge: Given a string, return true if that true contains no repeated characters.

+  Original solution: downcase and split the string; iterate length.times and pop the last character.
+Check if the remaining array contains this last character - if so return false.

+  Refactored solution: Make use of Ruby's #chars and #uniq methods. #chars is called on a string and returns an array with each character of the string as a separate element. #uniq returns a new array by removing duplicate values from self.
+So you just need to compare the two: "string.downcase.chars.uniq == string.downcase.chars".